 Should You Buy Comprehensive Car Insurance?

-Whether or not you should purchase a comprehensive auto insurance policy depends on several factors.
+Whether or not you should purchase a comprehensive car insurance policy depends on several factors.

 You should get comprehensive coverage if: